 And whatever you do, don't let your son or daughter see you redoing a job.
 When a child feels successful at something, she's more likely to continue doing it.

-While one goal of housekeeping with kids is to help you take a load off, the more important goal is to teach your children the life skills they'll need t run a clean, organized, efficient home someday on their own.
+While one goal of housecleaning with kids is to help you take a load off, the more important goal is to teach your children the life skills they'll need to run an organized, efficient home someday on their own.

-You might not even get the room totally clean on the first attempt.
-The goal is to make kids feel good about what they did.
+You might not even get the room totally buffed on the first attempt.
+Then again, the goal here is to make kids feel good about what they did.
 Make the job small enough to do well.

 Place breakfast dishes on a bottom shelf within reach of your 4-year-old so she can set the table herself.

 Make "good" good enough.
 Unless, of course, it's an older child trying to get away with sloppy work.